sachadavies/amads/paper.md

 “you are working in computational musicology”.

 Students and researchers wishing to "get into" a topic, therefore have to do a lot of "spade-work" to compare any new algorithm with existing work, or even to make use of those existing algorithms.
 In short,
-given this state of affairs, and following conversation with the maintainers of all those code libraries, it it clear that we need a new coordination effort drawing together the work cited above at a higher level.
+given this state of affairs, and following conversation with the maintainers of all those code libraries, it is clear that we need a new coordination effort drawing together the work cited above at a higher level.

-SMART seeks to address this need, serving primarily to bring together these algorithms.
+AMADS seeks to address this need, serving primarily to bring together these algorithms.
 We seek to be user-friendly as possible, serving as a welcoming introduction to those new to the field, and a helpful reference library for those already active.